 Probably my bro’s letters from jail.
 Looking at those from a larger scale, how we determine how to get out the hood and success.
 I just want my people to be open with themselves regardless of the barriers.

-Hope bro is in good spirits, I know how that goes having people down like that.
+Hope bro is in good spirits.
 You do rap with a purpose and an awareness that addresses those issues.
 There needs to be more of a balance in the game of people actually speaking on what’s really going on.
 Would you say that’s the biggest message you carry in your words?

 He good now.
 Good looks.
 I guess “what’s really going on” is just me speaking from a perspective that my people have suffered long enough.
 I just want to see whats right brought to light.
 That’s for everyone.